-Start 1st mandate MICHEL VAN GEYTE NON-EXECUTIVE INDEPENDENT DIRECTOR Member of the Investment Committee Member of the Audit Committee ° 6/02/1966 Sint-Thomasstraat 42, 2018 Antwerp 27/05/2020 Start 1st mandate INGRID CEUSTERS-LUYTEN NON-EXECUTIVE INDEPENDENT DIRECTOR Member of the Audit Committee Member of the Nomination and Remuneration Committee 18/12/1952 P. Benoitstraat 15, 2018 Antwerp 27/05/2020 End of mandate 29/05/2024 End of mandate 29/05/2024 Current position CEO Nextensa nv Current position Director of companies Background He has been CEO of Nextensa since 22 May 2018.
+Start 1st mandate End of mandate Current position Background MICHEL VAN GEYTE NON-EXECUTIVE INDEPENDENT DIRECTOR Member of the Investment Committee Member of the Audit Committee 6/02/1966 Sint-Thomasstraat 42, 2018 Antwerp 27/05/2020 29/05/2024 CEO Nextensa nv He has been CEO of Nextensa since 22 May 2018.
 Nextensa is a combination of former real estate developer Extensa and real estate investor Leasinvest Real Estate.
 He studied at KU Leuven, where he obtained a master's degree in applied economics and a postgraduate degree in Real Estate.
-In 2016, he also completed an executive master in Corporate Finance at Vlerick Business School.
+In 2016, he also completed an executive master in Corporate Finance at Vierick Business School.
 In addition to his position as CEO, he is also a director in Nextensa and its subsidiaries, in Retail Estates and in ULI Belgium.
 He meets the criteria of Independent Director within the meaning of Article 7.87 BCCA.
-Background She holds a Master's degree in Dentistry from the VUB and started her career as a dentist at the Maxillofacial Surgery Department of the OCMW Antwerp.
-After her marriage to Hugo Ceusters, she left the medical sector for what it was and joined the family business, where she has been in charge ever since her hubshand passed away.
-In 1996, she completed her training as a real estate agent / syndic.
-In addition to her commitment to the family business, she is also a board member of the Antwerp Symphony Orchestra, Voka Antwerp, Women on Board, Infrabel and UZ Gent.
+Start 1st mandate End of mandate Current position Background INGRID CEUSTERS-LUYTEN NON-EXECUTIVE INDEPENDENT DIRECTOR Member of the Audit Committee Member of the Nomination and Remuneration Committee 18/12/1952 P. Benoitstraat 15, 2018 Antwerp 27/05/2020 29/05/2024 Director of companies She holds a Master's degree in Dentistry from the VUB and started her career as a dentist at the Maxillofacial Surgery Department of the OCMW Antwerp.
+After her marinage to Hugo Ceusters, she left the medical sector for what it was and joined the family business, where she has been in charge ever since her husband passed away.
+In 1966, she completed her training as real estate agent / syndic.
+In addition to her commitment to the family business, she is also a board member of the Antwerp Symphony Orchestra, Voka Antwerp, Women on Board, Infrahel and UZ Cent.
 She also received the IWEC award 2016 (International Women Entrepreneurial Award) and is a Commander in the Order of the Crown: 2008 by HRH King Albert II.
-She meets the criteria of Independent Director within the meaning of Article 7.87 BCCA.
-Other current mandates Various mandates held in subsidiaries of Nextensa Director Retail Estates NV and ULI Belgium Other current mandates Managing director at Ceusters nv, director at Infrabel nv and Inhu bv and member of the management committee and chairman of the audit committee at UZ Gent.
-Mandates expired in the last 5 years 1 Mandates expired in the last 5 years Director Infrabel (mandate expires in May 2021) and director Antwerp Symphonic Orchestra.
-Mandates in listed companies Director of Nextensa NV and Retail Estates Mandates in listed companies /
+She meets the criteria of Independent Director within the meaning of Article 7:87 BCCA.
+Other current mandates Mandates expired in the last 5 years Mandates in listed companies Various mandates held in subsidiaries of Nextensa Director Retail Estates NV and ULI Belgium and chairman at ULI Belgium / Luxembourg / Director of Nextensa NV and Retail Estates Other current mandates Mandates expired in the last 5 years Mandates in Managing director at CEUSTERS nv, director at Inhu bv, manager of HCS Real Estate Management bv, director at Voka Antwerpen and member of the management committee and chairwoman of the audit committee at UZ Gent.
+Director Infrabel (mandate expires in May 2021) and director Antwerp Symphonic Orchestra.